-- 14.1 In cases where the student has gone through Non-Academic Misconduct or Fitness to Study procedures in relation to the matter under consideration, those procedures will normally replace the investigation procedures outlined below and will proceed directly to a panel. - 14.2 Care will be taken that the Case Officer appointed is impartial and not implicated.
-The Case Officer is normally a member of University staff, but could, in exceptional circumstances, be external to the University. - 14.3 If there are any concerns in relation to the Case Officer, parties are asked to express those concerns in writing to the Academic Office who will consider any such concerns. - 14.4 The purpose of the investigation is to gather all information necessary to establish the facts in relation to Fitness to Practise concerns, and to enable an informed and reasoned decision as to whether the student is Fit to Practise. - To this end, the Case Officer will seek to collate and evaluate evidence in relation to the student's Fitness to Practise, interview relevant parties, question discrepancies and make findings of fact on the balance of probabilities. - 14.6 The student will be informed of the scope and the remit of the investigation. - 14.7 As part of an investigation, normally all parties are interviewed separately.
-All parties will be informed how their evidence will be used and shared so that they understand the process and give informed consent. - Any witnesses are normally also met as part of an investigation.
-To aid the 14.8 investigation, all involved parties will be asked to indicate if there are any relevant witnesses that need to be consulted. - Witnesses will be asked to sign their witness statement and will be asked to give written consent for their evidence to be used and identity disclosed at a Formal Panel - 14.10 As part of an investigation, the Case Officer will consult with the student to explain the cause for concern and allow the student the opportunity to respond to the allegation, and provide the Case Officer with any evidence that they wish to be taken into account. - 14.11 The Case Officer will also consult with other University staff, external professionals and other persons, as appropriate. - 14.12 As part of the investigation, the Case Officer may consult as appropriate with the relevant PSRB in order to seek their advice.

-- 14.13 The entire investigation is normally concluded within 40 days of the offence being alleged. - 14.14 Once the investigation has been completed, the Case Officer will submit their investigative findings to the Academic Office.
+- 14.3 If there are any concerns in relation to the Case Officer, parties are asked to express those concerns in writing to the Academic Office who will consider any such concerns. - 14.4 The purpose of the investigation is to gather all information necessary to establish the facts in relation to Fitness to Practise concerns, and to enable an informed and reasoned decision as to whether the student is Fit to Practise. - 14.5 To this end, the Case Officer will seek to collate and evaluate evidence in relation to the student's Fitness to Practise, interview relevant parties, question discrepancies and make findings of fact on the balance of probabilities. - 14.6 The student will be informed of the scope and the remit of the investigation. - 14.7 As part of an investigation, normally all parties are interviewed separately.
+All parties will be informed how their evidence will be used and shared so that they understand the process and give informed consent. - 14.8 Any witnesses are normally also met as part of an investigation.
+To aid the investigation, all involved parties will be asked to indicate if there are any relevant witnesses that need to be consulted. - 14.9 Witnesses will be asked to confirm accuracy of their witness statement and will be asked to give written consent for their evidence to be used and identity disclosed at a Formal Panel.
+Witness statements by witnesses unwilling to give such consent may be disregarded and not included for consideration by a Formal Panel. - 14.10 As part of an investigation, the Case Officer will consult with the student to explain the cause for concern and allow the student the opportunity to respond to the allegation, and provide the Case Officer with any evidence that they wish to be taken into account. - 14.11 The Case Officer will also consult with other University staff, external professionals and other persons, as appropriate. - 14.12 As part of the investigation, the Case Officer may consult as appropriate with the relevant PSRB in order to seek their advice. - 14.13 The entire investigation is normally concluded within 40 days of the offence being alleged. - 14.14 Once the investigation has been completed, the Case Officer will submit their investigative findings to the Academic Office.